sebastian-sl/Basics/01 DATA SCIENCE/ML/readme.md

 ## 1) Supervised Learning
 Supervised Learning means we give the algorithm a training dataset which contains multiple variables __and the corrensponding outcomes__.
-With that training data the algorithm tries to build a mathematical equation that fits the best, aka can reproduce the outcomes the best.
-With that model we can input new variables and it will predict new outcomes.
+With that training data the algorithm tries to build a mathematical equation that fits the best, aka can reproduce the outcomes.
+With that model we can input new variables and it will use the built equation to predict new outcomes.

 ### 1.1) Regression
 We use regression when we want to build a model that predicts __numeric outcomes__.
-For example: sales or attendance predictions.
+For example: sales predictions or attendance predictions.

 * Linear Regression
 * Polynomial Regression